ahazem/ember-simple-auth-tok/README.md

 npm install -D
 ```

-and install bower dependencies as well:
+and bower dependencies as well:

 ```
 bower install